 Idea 7: Focus on a Professional, Watertight Finish

 Even a waterproof floor is only as good as its installation.
-The idea here is to ensure a completely sealed “tanked” system.
+The idea here is to ensure a completely sealed system to protect your home.

-- The Tip: Professional installation for tiles or sheet vinyl is often a wise investment for bathrooms.
+- The Tip: Professional installation for tiles or sheet vinyl is often a wise investment for bathrooms to ensure a perfect fit.
 However, the most critical step for any flooring type is sealing the perimeter.
 After the floor is laid, all exposed edges around the room and around every fixture (the base of the toilet, basin, bath, and shower tray) must be sealed with a high-quality, mould-resistant silicone sealant.
 This simple step provides the final, crucial barrier against water getting underneath your floor.

 Idea 8: Coordinate Your Floor with Your Bathroom’s Theme

-Your flooring should be the anchor of your overall design concept.
+Your flooring should be the anchor of your overall design concept, tying the room together.

-- Spa Retreat Idea: Pair light wood-effect LVP or soft, warm stone-effect LVT with natural textures, house plants, and a neutral colour palette.
+- Spa Retreat Idea: Pair light wood-effect LVP or soft, warm stone-effect LVT with natural textures, house plants, and a neutral colour palette for a calming vibe.

 - Modern & Minimalist Idea: Opt for large format concrete or slate-effect LVT or porcelain tiles.
-Keep the pattern simple and the colour palette monochrome or muted.
+Keep the pattern simple and the colour palette monochrome or muted for a sleek look.

 - Classic & Traditional Idea: Victorian-style patterned tiles or a luxurious marble-effect LVT will beautifully complement traditional sanitaryware and fittings.

-- Coastal & Airy Idea: A fantastic idea for homes across the UK, not just by the sea.
+- Coastal & Airy Idea: A fantastic idea for homes, not just by the sea.
 Choose whitewashed or pale, weathered wood-effect LVP to create a fresh, light, and relaxed atmosphere.

 Idea 9: Simplify Your Life with Easy-Clean Flooring